Random Policy Evaluation Uncovers Policies of Generative Flow Networks: Introduction

-To validate our findings, we conduct extensive experiments in a number of evaluation benchmarks and compare GFlowNets~\citep{bengio2021flow,malkin2022trajectory,bengio2023gflownet,madan2023learning} with MaxEnt RL~\citep{haarnoja2017reinforcement,vieillard2020munchausen} and the RPE algorithm.
-Our results demonstrate that RPE achieves competitive performance compared to previous approaches, highlighting the effectiveness of our proposed method, and also sheds light on the previously unexplored connection between RL and GFlowNets.
+To validate our findings, we conduct extensive experiments and compare RPE with GFlowNets~\citep{bengio2021flow,malkin2022trajectory,bengio2023gflownet,madan2023learning} and MaxEnt RL~\citep{haarnoja2017reinforcement,vieillard2020munchausen}.
+Our results demonstrate that RPE achieves competitive performance compared to previous approaches in such domains, highlighting the effectiveness of our proposed method, and also shed light on the previously overlooked yet fundamental connection between RL and GFlowNets.